 Percutaneous coronary intervention (PCI) or coronary angioplasty

 This procedure opens up a blocked or narrowed coronary artery.
 There are several ways to do so.
-A small balloon may be inflated inside the blocked artery to open the blocked area.
-The blocked area may be cut away with a special device or vaporized with a laser.
-A tiny coil called a stent is often expanded inside the artery.
+After coronary angiography has found a blockage, a new catheter with a small balloon at its tip may be inflated inside the blocked artery to open the blocked area.
+Or the blocked area may be cut away with a special device or vaporized with a laser.
+A tiny metal coil called a stent is often expanded inside the artery.
 The stent remains in place to help keep the artery open.

 This surgery is also called bypass surgery or CABG (pronounced "cabbage").
-It is often done in people who have chest pain (angina) and coronary artery disease.
+It is often done in people who have chest pain (angina) and severe coronary artery disease that can't be treated with PCI.
 During the surgery, the surgeon makes a bypass to let blood flow around the blockage.
-This is done by grafting a piece of a vein from the aorta.
-This is grafted onto the coronary artery beyond the blocked part of the artery.
+This is done by grafting a piece of a vein from the aorta to the coronary artery beyond the blocked part of the artery.
 The surgeon often takes veins from a leg.
-But they may also use arteries from the chest or an arm.
+Arteries from the chest or an arm may also be used to bypass blockages.
+These bypasses last longer than vein grafts.

 What are possible complications of a heart attack?